CKLam33/final_project/README.md

 # Final project CM3070
 Project template: Kane and Abel – Ais that play games

+Please ensure your system is Ubuntu.
+The application involves Python 3.11 and Docker.
-Please ensure you are running Ubuntu and Python 3.11 Install libraries using requirements.txt
+Install libraries using requirements.txt

 `pip install -r requirements.txt`